open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Updating Canvas parameters
 ---------------------------

-After that, we need to make sure all the parameters and their updates from the processor are passed on to the canvas to do the actual spike rate calculation.
-For that, we need to relay the window size, bin size and electrode name information to the canvas.
-We also need to send the sample rate of the currently active electrode to the canvas as we'll need that to convert the bins from milliseconds to sample number to compare it with the incoming spikes sample number.
-We can do that by first creating member variables to store those values and helper functions to modify them inside the canvas.
+Now, we can have the processor notify the visualizer whenever parameters have changed, so the visualizer can use these parameters to do the actual spike rate calculation.
+For that, we need to relay the window size, bin size, and electrode name information to the canvas.
+We also need to send the sample rate of the currently active electrode to the canvas as we'll need that to convert the spike sample numbers to times in milliseconds.

+First, let's create the relevant member variables in the :code:`RateViewerCanvas` class, as well as helper functions to allow the processor to modify their values.

 .. code-block:: c++